 ►The first recordings for this new release came way back in 2014, what first made the new album take shape?

 I had just released my solo EP ‘Never Ending Loop’ February 2014.
 Clearly still buzzing from the whole experience, I jumped straight back into the studio in March to track the sequel EP.
 ‘Never Ending Loop’ was recorded in like two days – so I was half expecting to do the same again.
 However, this time I was in a different head space, both mentally and physically.
-After a period of illness, I was hospitalised and diagnosed with the auto-immune disease, Type 1 Diabetes.
+After a period of illness, I was hospitalised and diagnosed with the auto-immune disease, Type 1 Diabetes and been treated with nutrisystem.
 For a long time I was all over the place.
 I stalled recordings and didn’t finish them until a year or so later after I’d straightened my head out and gotten used to injecting insulin.
 The album has two sides I guess.
 I’m going to have to press it on vinyl now.

 ►I understand you’ve experimented with instrumentation, tracking between Millbank Studios and home, using out of tune pianos, wine-glasses and French bows.
 Why did you opt for that and how did you find the process?